james-stevens/handshake-ansible/README_HANDSHAKE_MAILSERVER.md

 It's a little more complex to use than the Full Node or Simple Resolver, as it needs a Handshake-aware DNS resolver service to be able to operate and you will need an SSL Certificate to support the TLS services.

-If you do not have a certificate, it will make one using a private certificate authority, so users will get security warnings when using the service.

 ## Before You Install